junxit/us-congress-bills-114/bill.md

     > - **(5)** may be disclosed to a State, local, or tribal government official upon request of the official for the purpose of administration or enforcement of a law; and
     > - **(6)** shall be disclosed upon request—
     >   - **(A)** to a health or environmental professional employed by a Federal or State agency in response to an environmental release; or
-    >   - **(B)** to a treating physician or other health care professional to assist in the diagnosis or treatment of 1 or more individuals.
+    >   - **(B)** to a treating physician or other health care professional to assist in the diagnosis or treatment of one or more individuals.

 - **(2)** in subsection (b)(1), in the matter following subparagraph (B)—
   - **(A)** by striking “data which discloses” and inserting “data that disclose formulas (including molecular structures) of a chemical substance or mixture,”;